 APU Or CPU/GPU Combo?

-As always, when deciding on your next tech purchases, you should accurately assess your needs and determine the intended use for the hardware.
+As always, when deciding on your next tech purchases, you should precisely assess your needs and determine the intended use for the hardware.
 Another key point is, unavoidably, your budget.
 Purchasing a top-shelf gaming PC is going to cost far more than an APU.

 If you’re looking for a work computer and like to game casually with eSports games or indie titles, then an APU is a great choice.